- Extended-release tablets: 1.5 mg, 3 mg, 6 mg, 9 mg

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

 The dose of the tablets usually ranges from 3 mg to 12 mg.
-The dose of the injection usually ranges from 78 mg to 234 mg.
+The dose of the Sustenna brand of long-acting paliperidone injection formulation usually ranges from 78 mg to 234 mg every month.
+The dose of the Trinza brand long-acting paliperidone injection formulation ranges from 273mg to 819mg every 3 months.
 Only your healthcare provider can determine the correct dose for you.

 The tablets should be swallowed whole.
 They should not be chewed, crushed, or broken.